MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/use-windows-app-sdk-in-existing-project.md

 <!--unsure-->

 > [!NOTE]
-> This procedure is supported in C#, C++ desktop, and UWP projects.
-C# and C++ desktop projects can use the NuGet package from the [stable release channel](stable-channel.md), [preview release channge](preview-channel.md) or [experimental release channel](experimental-channel.md).
+> This procedure is supported in C# .NET 5 or later and C++ desktop projects.
+These projects can use the NuGet package from the [stable release channel](stable-channel.md), [preview release channge](preview-channel.md) or [experimental release channel](experimental-channel.md).
 UWP projects must use the NuGet package from the [experimental release channel](experimental-channel.md).

 ## Prerequisites